 This self-evident dynamicity of the heart places it once again at a preeminent position in the hierarchy of organs.
-High degrees of change requires high amounts of attention toward its states and utmost care in its nurturing.
-Being the king of organs, as Emily Dickinson’s famous quote goes, “The Heart wants what it wants - or else it does not care” the heart can indeed influence the whole body, an individual’s life and ultimately the lives of masses.
+High degrees of change require high attention toward its states and utmost care in its nurturing.
+Being the king of organs, as Emily Dickinson’s famous quote goes, “The Heart wants what it wants - or else it does not care”, the heart can indeed influence the whole body, an individual’s life and ultimately, the lives of the masses.
 This primal position of heart was emphasized by the Prophet Muhammad (peace be upon him) in a beautiful narration which says: “Beware!
-There is a piece of flesh in the body if it becomes good (reformed) the whole body becomes good but if it gets corrupted the whole body gets corrupted and that is the heart.”
-Here, the whole soundness and (or) corruption of the body is reliant solely upon the condition of the heart; not only does a healthy heart reside inside a healthy body, but a healthy heart begets a healthy body as well.
-Capturing a driving position in the individual, the heart has continued to be the prime organ throughout history, even the word ‘heart’ having Old English roots in “heorte”, meaning the soul or spirit encompassing notion of being the “seat of all mental faculties” and “seat of inmost feelings; will and emotions”.
+There is a piece of flesh in the body, if it becomes good (reformed), the whole body becomes good, but if it gets corrupted, the whole body gets corrupted and that is the heart.”
+Here, the whole soundness and (or) corruption of the body is reliant solely upon the condition of the heart, not only does a healthy heart reside inside a healthy body, but a healthy heart begets a healthy body as well.
+Capturing a driving position in the individual, the heart has continued to be the prime organ throughout history, even the word ‘heart’ having Old English roots in “heorte” meaning the soul or spirit-encompassing notion of being “seat of all mental faculties” and “seat of inmost feelings; will and emotions”.

 The mental faculties of the human body can only define or interpret the stimulus originating from experience, it is the heart alone which can “feel” and “experience” these emotions.
 It is the divine grace flowing into the heart that makes it into an ocean of never-ending energies.
-Fist-full in its dimensions, the heart can endure colossal amounts of pain and suffering yet still manage to be kind and forgiving.
-It is this organ from which flow the humongous tides of love, compassion and mercy, ceaseless in their nature and limitless in their potency.
-Given historical accounts of men and women influencing thousands of lives through “love for all” and “service to all” are testament enough to the heart’s abilities in terms of numbers.
-All virtues come from the heart and interestingly culminate at the same when we see an act of compassion, our heart senses goodness.
-Likewise, when we perform an act of kindness, our heart rewards us with contentment.
+Fist-full in its dimensions, the heart can endure colossal amounts of pain and suffering, yet still, manage to be kind and forgiving.
+It is this organ, from which flow the humongous tides of love, compassion and mercy, ceaseless in their nature and limitless in their potency.
+Historical accounts of men and women influencing thousands of lives through “love for all” and “service to all” are testament enough to the heart’s abilities in terms of numbers.
+All virtues come from the heart and interestingly culminate at the same, when we see an act of compassion, our heart senses goodness, likewise, when we perform an act of kindness, our heart rewards us with contentment.

 Hence, it can be safely concluded that the heart occupies a fundamental position in human life and is important in achieving one’s worldly and spiritual success.
 It is also the prime instrument of transcendence and divine ascent.
 But we must beware not to leave it unsupervised, for it can be easily seduced to the dark and hence, purging it of basal desires becomes indispensable.
 A practice through which we can achieve true success in this world and on the Day of Judgment.